Alfresco/alfresco-ng2-components/CONTRIBUTING.md

     git rebase development -i
     git push -f
     ```
-Note: If you need more information about how to [sync your fork](https://help.github.com/articles/syncing-a-fork/)
+Note: If you need more information about how to sync your fork, see [here](https://help.github.com/articles/syncing-a-fork/)

 ## Code style

-The code style in the ADF code follow the [Angular style guide](https://angular.io/guide/styleguide) plus some internal rules.
+The code style in the ADF code follows the [Angular style guide](https://angular.io/guide/styleguide) plus some internal rules.
-you don’t have to worry too much about out those rules because are automatically checked by tslint/codelyzer/adf-rules.
+You don’t have to worry too much about those rules because they are automatically checked by tslint/codelyzer/adf-rules.
-If your code is not complaint to one of this rules you will receive and error when you build the project with some help on how to fix it.
+If your code is not compliant to one of these rules you will receive an error when you build the project with some help on how to fix it.
 The ADF-Rules :
-* File name component/directive can not to start with Alfresco/Activiti/adf this rules is to help developer to find files easily
+* File name component/directive cannot start with Alfresco/Activiti/adf - this rule is to help developers find files easily
-* Class name can not to start with Alfresco/Activiti/adf for the same reason above
+* Class names cannot start with Alfresco/Activiti/adf for the same reason as above
-* scss is mandatory and the class have to start with the adf- prefix
+* scss is mandatory and the classes have to have the adf- prefix